Sheep fertilizer is a wonderful benefit to the garden.

 The additional pastures sit vacant for about 2-3 weeks between use, this allows the land to repair and become free of parasites.

-Their Sheep fertilizer is great because you can add it to your garden right away.
+Their fertilizer is great because you can add it to the garden right away.
 It’s referred to as cold manure because it’s low in nitrogen.

-I apply it directly to raise beds twice a year, in the winter and at the end of spring planting season.
+I apply it directly to raise beds twice a year, in the winter and at the end of spring planting.

 Like the llama manure it’s also odor free and some gardeners have even used sheep manure like mulch.
 A raised bed that has a high level of natural matter drains well and has a greater number of earth worms which is good for your garden.

-I have so many worms in my garden that the chickens come running when they see the shovel.
+I have so many worms in my garden that the chickens come running when they see the shovel at work.

 A Beautiful Garden